henrypoydar/dotfiles/README.md

 oh-my-zsh effort, @devjj's vim-config, @holman, @skwp's YADR and open sourced dotfiles from variols other nerds.

-Tested with OSX 10.15, "Catalina", as of this writing.
-Catalina (and presumably future versions) default to zsh instead of bash.
+Tested with MacOS 12.1, "Monetery", as of this writing.

+Customed tailored for me.
+YMMV.

+## Development Assumptions

+Previously, this setup assumed that local version management would be needed for things like Ruby (rbenv), Node (nvm), and PostgreSQL (postgres.app).

+Now the assumption is that version management is controlled at the project level with [Docker](https://www.docker.com/) or [asdf](https://github.com/asdf-vm/asdf).
 ## Installation

 ### Prep